MuertoGB/MacEfiToolkit/README.md

   - **View ROM Information**: Displays details from the firmware’s AppleRomInformation section `{B535ABF6-967D-43F2-B494-A1EB8E21A28E}`.
   - **Lookup Serial Number**: Opens EveryMac in a browser and auto-inserts the System Serial Number for quick lookup.

+- **Status Bar:**
+  - **Firmware Parse Time**: The leftmost label displays the time taken by the application to process the firmware.
+  - **Serial Toggle Switch**: Hides or displays the System Serial Number.
+  - **Tooltips**: The status bar shows important messages and keyboard shortcuts.

 ## SOCROM Window

 This section explains the SOCROM Window and its functionality.